ammgws/wynbot/README.md

 # wynbot
-Hangouts chatbot that mimics your friends
+Sends or generates a message mimicking your friends based on your Hangouts chat history.

 ##### Requirements
 * GMail or Google Apps account which can use Hangouts